Why Test Weighing Is Wrong

 Most women, regardless of age or body type, dread the bathroom scales.
 What will it reveal?
 Somehow, we’ve given the scales the power to define us.
 Our question is why we’re allowing the same thing to be done to newborn babies?
 Why have we given test weighing the power to decide whether or not new moms are a success or a failure at mothering?

-Granted, establishing how much breast milk has been transferred from a mother’s breast to her baby during a feed can be necessary.
-Such as with a preterm infant when trying to establish direct suckling and latching at the mother’s breast, or when a mother is charged with the home care of a preemie discharged before attaining full term maturity.
+Granted, establishing how much breast milk has been transferred from a mother’s breast to her baby during a feed can very occasionally be necessary – such as with a preterm infant when trying to establish direct suckling and latching at the mother’s breast, or when a mother is charged with the home care of a preemie discharged before attaining full term maturity.
 But even then, test weighing is merely an aid and the focus should be on frequent skin-to-skin care, which will help mothers to master feeding techniques and cues quicker and more effectively.

 Weighing in on test weighing

-The fact is that test weighing is not necessary; there are other ways to check milk intake, such as monitoring the number of wet or soiled nappies babies go through each day.
-If our focus is on Baby’s welfare, shouldn’t we be asking whether Baby is growing, healthy, and content instead of measuring milk?
+The fact is that test weighing is not necessary; there are other ways to check milk intake, such as monitoring the number of wet or soiled nappies babies have each day.
+If our focus is on Baby’s welfare, shouldn’t we be asking whether Baby is growing, healthy and content, instead of measuring milk?

 Breastfeeding is a mothering and human activity

-If we’re going to let numbers be the deciding factor, then I say it’s time to weigh up the pros and cons of test weighing.
-I’m pretty sure I know what the scales will reveal.
+If we’re going to let numbers be the deciding factor, then we say it’s time to weigh up the pros and cons of test weighing.
+And we’re pretty sure we know what the scales will reveal!